Connectors

 fail_mode: open # open | closed

 Then defenseclaw setup guardrail --restart to re-wire.
-With mode: action, Gemini's lifecycle hooks block on findings; HITL approvals downgrade to confirm verdicts in the DefenseClaw TUI since Gemini CLI has no native ask surface — make sure operators are reachable there.
+With mode: action, Gemini's lifecycle hooks block when policy returns block.
+Because Gemini CLI has no native ask surface, confirm uses an alert/context fallback; operators can review the event in audit or the TUI, but cannot resume it there.

 Decision aids — should I turn this on?